DUI Cases in Hernando County, FL

 DUI School in Hernando County – The West Central Florida Driver Improvement, Inc. (WCFDI) is the only Department of Highway Safety and Motor Vehicles licensed Driving Under the Influence Program within Hernando County.
 Since 1985, it has served the entire Fifth Judicial Circuit.
 You can begin the process for enrollment in DUI school online.

 HCSO Traffic Unit for DUI Enforcement – The HCSO Traffic Unit includes ten (10) Traffic Deputies, a Traffic Public Service Technician, and a Sergeant.
 The goal of DUI enforcement efforts is to reduce the number of traffic-related fatalities and injuries.
 The Hernando County Sheriff’s Office Traffic Unit will increase traffic enforcement efforts on several main roads throughout the county during 2018.
-During these traffic enforcement operations, officers will be using both marked and unmarked vehicles to conduct DUI and narcotics enforcement.
+During these traffic enforcement operations, officers will use marked and unmarked vehicles to conduct DUI and narcotics enforcement.